- Barney J Stern, MD

 Neurologic complications occur in approximately 5 to 10 percent of patients with sarcoidosis [1-4].
 Neurosarcoidosis is a diagnostic consideration in patients with known sarcoidosis who develop neurologic complaints and in patients presenting de novo with a constellation of findings consistent with the disease [5,6].
 Approximately 50 percent of patients with neurosarcoidosis present with neurologic difficulties at the time sarcoidosis is first diagnosed.
 One-third of those with neurosarcoidosis have or develop more than one neurologic manifestation of their disease.

 The diagnosis and management of neurosarcoidosis will be reviewed here.
 General issues related to sarcoidosis and its pathogenesis are discussed separately.
-(See "Clinical manifestations and diagnosis of pulmonary sarcoidosis" and "Pathogenesis of sarcoidosis".)
+(See "Clinical manifestations and diagnosis of pulmonary sarcoidosis" and "Pathology and pathogenesis of sarcoidosis".)

 Any portion of the central or peripheral nervous system can be affected by sarcoidosis.
 Common syndromes include: